tlikonen/gpg-utilities/README.md

 Installation
 ------------

 The programs are directly executable files.
-The are written in the Common Lisp language and require [Steel Bank Common Lisp][SBCL] implementation.
+They are written in the Common Lisp language and require [Steel Bank Common Lisp][SBCL] implementation.
 For drawing graphs the Graphviz tool is required.
 Both should be available in common GNU/Linux distributions (Debian: `apt